 A Job Stream is a component in a pre-processor plug-in model that defines the work flow for executing analysis applications.
+There are two major types of Job Streams: Graphical and Python Directed.
+A model may have any number of graphical and python directed job streams, each built to run a different set of applications.

-A Job Stream is defined by stream steps (single application executions), files (primarily used as application input), switches (logical operations used to control job stream work flow), and reference models.
-A model may have more than one job stream, each stream defining a different set of applications to be executed.
+Graphical Job Streams are defined by stream steps (single application executions), files (primarily used as application input), switches (logical operations used to control job stream work flow), and reference models.
+More detailed information regarding graphical streams can be found in Section 5.1, "Graphical Job Stream Basics" and the sections that follow.